ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - b - JS - Value vs. Reference and Mutable Data Types.md

 - you don't need to know them.
 Just make sure:
   - understand the fundamentals.
   - know how to create a shallow and a deep copy
-  - if you come accross a syntax that you don't understand, you may need to do some research.
+  - if you come across a syntax that you don't understand, you may need to do some research.
     - Example:

       ```js